Why Do We Need Iron?

 - Tablet size

-OptiFer Alpha is also approved by the Society of Obstetricians and Gynecologists of Canada (SOGC).
+OptiFer Alpha is recognized by the Society of Obstetricians and Gynaecologists of Canada through the SOGC Brand Recognition Program.

 How To Take Iron Supplements For Best Absorption